Garmin Edge 1040 Review: It’s on Another Level! But…

 Garmin Edge 1040 (Solar) offers every navigation feature you can think of.
 For example, it can navigate you to a selected address, points of interest (POI), back to start, etc.

-The difference between 1040 and 1040 Solar is the larger storage (32 vs. 64 GB), so the Solar comes with more regions preloaded.
+It also comes with preloaded maps of specific regions, and you can download more detailed TOPO maps for free.
+The difference between the Edge 1040 and 1040 Solar is the larger storage (32 vs. 64 GB), so the Solar comes with more regions preloaded.

 Garmin also introduced a new feature called Up Ahead.
-It allows you to add waypoints to the course so you will know the remaining distance to a summit, buffet, café, etc. Remember, you have to create the route in the Garmin Connect app.
+It allows you to add waypoints to the course so you will know the remaining distance to a summit, buffet, café, etc. Remember, you have to create the route using the Garmin Connect app.

 GPS Accuracy

-The Edge 1040 is one of the most accurate bike computers, thanks to the multi-band GNSS.
+Thanks to the multi-band GNSS, the Edge 1040 is one of the most accurate bike computers.
+I concluded two tests:

-1. Comparison with another bike computer (Wahoo ELEMNT BOLT v2).
+1. Comparison with other bike computers

 2. Comparison of different systems (Multi-GNSS Multi-band, Multi-GNSS, and GPS).

 As expected, the Edge 1040 with the Multi-GNSS Multi-band system was the most accurate.
-The Wahoo ELEMNT BOLT v2 struggled a lot with accuracy.
+The non-MultiGNSS units struggle with accuracy in areas with a bad GPS signal.
+See the following pictures from the same segment of the same ride.

 Real-Time Stamina